Whale Watching in Uvita, Costa Rica: All you need to know

 The cost varies between $75 – $90 depending on the operators and inclusions.

-Based on our experience, we can recommend Ballena Aventura.
-The other good options are Bahia Aventuras or Dolphin Tours.
-You can either book in advance or directly at their office.
+The other good options are Pacific Expeditions or Dolphin Tours.
+You can either book in advance online or directly at their office.
 It can get crowded in the high/peak seasons.
-So plan to reach their office early if you have not booked in advance.
+So plan to book in advance to avoid a last minute rush.

 What to expect on a Whale Watching tour?